"They hate our freedoms: our freedom of religion, our freedom of speech, our freedom to vote and assemble and disagree with each other."

 Despite both Obama and Bush declaring the wars a success and having ended, nothing could be further from the truth.
 Since 9/11 secret US prisons popped up where unspeakable acts of torture continue to this day.
 Millions of innocent civilians have been slain and continue to be slain.
 Countless children have been blown to bits by American's spreading democracy with hellfire missiles.

 All the while, the average American sticks their yellow ribbon magnet to their vehicles and unquestioningly continues life as normal.

 Freedom diminishing step four: The Militarization of Police

 Along with perpetual war comes the perpetual lobbying of defense contractors for bigger and better ways to kill people.

 "In the councils of government, we must guard against the acquisition of unwarranted influence, whether sought or unsought, by the military-industrial complex.
 The potential for the disastrous rise of misplaced power exists and will persist," Dwight D. Eisenhower famously said in his 1961 farewell speech.
 He couldn't have been more right.

 As taxpayer dollars go to buying newer and nicer tools of death, these older tools of death need a new home.

-Within just a few short years, thousands of police departments across the country were issued mine resistant vehicles, amphibious assault vehicles, grenade launchers, countless high-powered machine guns, and even apache attack choppers—and now, all that is back.
+Within just a few short years, thousands of police departments across the country were issued mine resistant vehicles, amphibious assault vehicles, grenade launchers, countless high-powered machine guns, and even apache attack choppers.